 Go to the In action section of this site to see examples of successful Marco Polo projects.

-Marco Polo is run by the European Comission's Directorate-General for Mobility & Transport and the EU's Executive Agency for Competitiveness and Innovation (the EACI).
-The EACI is responsible for the operational side of the programme - putting it into action on the ground and liaising with participants.
+Marco Polo is run by the European Comission's Directorate-General for Mobility & Transport and the EU's EU's Innovation and Networks Executive Agency (INEA).
+INEA is responsible for the operational side of the programme - putting it into action on the ground and liaising with participants.